 This bill requires the New Jersey Turnpike Authority (NJTA) and South Jersey Transportation Authority (SJTA) to provide written notice to vehicle owners regarding toll violations before any administrative fees can be issued or collected.
 The notice must be sent within 60 days of the violation and must include details such as the nature, date, time, and location of the violation, along with a process for the owner to remedy the situation within 30 days to avoid incurring an administrative fee.
-The bill explicitly states that no administrative fee can be imposed unless the required notice has been provided and the time to remedy the violation has elapsed.
+The bill explicitly states that no administrative fee can be issued unless the written notice has been provided and the time to remedy the violation has expired.

 Statutes affected: